W01fw00d/frontend-challenge/README.md

 - Define a common palette and other common css values like paddings and margins in a common file, so it can be used by all components.

-- I think I missed some TypeScript types in variables and functions
+- Adding more interfaces and enums to the TypeScript code